 So, now the whole family can enjoy this fresh orange scone recipe.

-So the other day my friends and I got to talking and came up with the idea of all of us buying the Magnolia Table cookbook!
+So the other day, my friends and I got to talking and came up with the idea of all of us buying the Magnolia Table cookbook!
 Then we thought it would be fun to make a recipe from it.
 And Joanna Gaines has this great quote from the book,

 “A huge part of cooking is owning and enjoying the experience.
 Similar to my design philosophy about making your space uniquely yours, I want you to feel inspired to personalize these recipes and adjust them for your family’s tastes.
 If you don’t like onions, take them out!
 If you love mushrooms, add more.
 Just because the recipe is in the breakfast chapter doesn’t mean you have to serve it for breakfast.
 In fact, I encourage you to switch it up more often than not.”

 Well, I decided to personalize her Orange Scones, and the rest was history.
-The result is this Fresh Orange Scone Recipe.
-I must mention that after you finish my post don’t miss my friend’s scrumptious recipes at the bottom of this post.
+The result is this Fresh Orange Scone Recipe. Â

-Fresh Out of the Oven is Best
+Scones are Best Fresh Out of the Oven

 A Few Tips About This Fresh Orange Scone Recipe